-Head Start and ASD serves a morning breakfast and lunch.
+Head Start and ASD serve lunch and a snack.
 Staff and volunteers eat with the children and the children are encouraged to taste new foods.
 There are also nutritional activities (children "cook" something together) to help children learn about foods and nutrition.
 KCI also encourages parents and guardians to bring only healthy food choices to any school function.

-The ASD cafeteria provides all meals served in the ASD / KCI classrooms.
-Of the two meal choices each day, the most nutritious choice will be selected for the entire classroom.
-No other foods may be brought into the classroom or bus by staff or parents unless special arrangements have been made and cleared with the KCI Health & Nutrition Coordinator and/or School Nurse.
+The ASD cafeteria provides lunch served in the ASD/KCI classrooms and KCI provides afternoon snack.
+Of the two lunch meal choices each day, the most nutritious choice will be selected for the entire classroom.
+No other foods may be brought into the classroom or bus by staff or parents.